Title IX Sexual Misconduct Policy

 Sometimes, reporting parties or witnesses are hesitant to report to University officials or participate in resolution processes because they fear they themselves may be in violation of certain policies, such as underage drinking or use of illicit drugs.

-While the University does not condone underage drinking or violation of other University policies, it considers reporting sexual harassment, domestic violence, dating violence, or stalking to be of paramount importance.
-To encourage reporting and adjudication of sexual harassment, domestic violence, dating violence, or stalking, the University extends limited amnesty to students who have been Complainants and cooperating witnesses of a Title IX offense.
-The University will generally not seek to hold the student responsible for minor violations of the law (e.g., underage drinking) or the Code of Student Conduct during the period immediately surrounding an incident/report of sexual harassment, discrimination or retaliation.
+While the University does not condone underage drinking or violation of other University policies, it considers reporting sex-based harassment, domestic violence, dating violence, or stalking to be of paramount importance.
+To encourage reporting and adjudication of sexual assault, domestic violence, dating violence, or stalking, the University extends limited amnesty to students who have been Complainants and cooperating witnesses of a Title IX offense.
+The University will generally not seek to hold the student responsible for minor violations of the law (e.g., underage drinking) or the Code of Student Conduct during the period immediately surrounding an incident/report of sex-based harassment, discrimination or retaliation.

 This limited amnesty does not preclude the University from pursuing educational measures, including discussion of the drug or alcohol offense regarding the risks and consequences of such activity.

-LAWS REGARDING SEXUAL HARASSMENT
+LAWS REGARDING DISCRIMINATION AND SEX-BASED HARASSMENT

 POLICY AGAINST RETALIATION

-The University prohibits unlawful retaliation against anyone who has reported unlawful sexual, sex-based and gender-based harassment, discrimination or retaliation, as well as those who support any individual making such complaint or who provide information or participate in an investigation into any such good faith complaint or report.
-Fear of retaliation should not be a barrier to reporting incidents of sexual harassment or discrimination, or to the making of any good faith complaints whatsoever.
+Fear of retaliation should not be a barrier to reporting incidents of sex-based harassment or discrimination, or to the making of any good faith complaints whatsoever.
 Retaliation is a serious violation of University policy and will not be tolerated.
 Retaliation is, in addition to the underlying conduct about which a Complainant has complained, grounds for disciplinary action.
-Anyone who experiences conduct that they believe to be retaliation, should immediately report it to the Title IX Coordinator.
+Anyone who experiences conduct that they believe to be retaliation, should immediately report it to the Title IX Coordinator at (201) 761-7364.

-It shall not be retaliation for a Respondent to provide information and evidence, or to dispute the allegations to Investigators and Decision-Makers in defense of allegations of sexual harassment, discrimination or retaliation under this Policy.
+It shall not be retaliation for a Respondent to provide information and evidence, or to dispute the allegations to Investigators and Decision-Makers in defense of allegations of sex-based harassment, discrimination or retaliation under this Policy.

 PREVENTION AND EDUCATION